larryhernandez/MRI_research/README.md

 # Description of this Repository
-This [repository](https://github.com/larryhernandez/MRI_research) contains MATLAB functions and scripts, as well as Linux C-shell scripts, that I developed to facilitate image reconstruction for a novel, 3D MRI scan with the name icones.
+This [repository](https://github.com/larryhernandez/MRI_research) contains MATLAB functions and scripts, as well as Linux C-shell scripts, that I developed to facilitate image reconstruction for a novel, 3D Rosette-like MRI sampling pattern called icones.

-The code in this repository would achieve the following tasks if an appropriate MRI data file were provided:
+The code in this repository would achieve the following tasks if provided with appropriate raw MRI data file(s):
-  1. Extract raw imaging data and calibration data from MRI data files.
+  1. Extract raw imaging data and calibration data.
   2. Generate 3D coordinates for each MRI data sample collected.
-In MRI terminology, this produces a 3D k-space map which is needed for creating images with data that have been collected with a non-Cartesian scan like icones.
+In MRI terminology this is known as a 3D k-space map.
+These coordinates are needed for creating images with data that have been collected with a non-Cartesian sampling pattern such as icones.
   3. Create a crude estimate of the density compensation coefficients needed for image reconstruction, OR create a symbolic link to a file that contains previously generated density compensation coefficients.
   4. Utilize calibration data to restore signal loss and to reduce image blurring caused by eddy currents.